adanefw/adanefw/README.md

-Hi, I’m Adane F Wogu and I am a Faculty Research Associate in the Department of Biostatistics & Informatics, Colorado School of Public Health.
-I’m interested in learning new statistical packages which are useful in different areas of public health and medical research as well as clinical trials.
-My research interests are competing risks/survival analysis, cohort, case-cohort and other observational studies.
-You can reach me @adane_tweets on Twitter.
+Adane F Wogu •
+Research Associate •
+Center for Innovative Design & Analysis •
+Department of Biostatistics & Informatics •
+Colorado School of Public Health •
+University of Colorado Anschutz Medical Campus •
+Twitter: @adane_tweets

 <!---
 adanefw/adanefw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.